admiralrua/Algorithms-illustrated-by-Python/preparation-02/statistics.md

 The process of data preparation includes several works:

 - data collection by experimental study or observational study
-- data summarising (also known as descriptive statistics) is considered as a problem of defining what aspects of statistical samples need to be described and how well they can be described from a typically limited sample of data; this work includes:
+- data summarising (aka descriptive statistics) is considered as a problem of defining what aspects of statistical samples need to be described and how well they can be described from a typically limited sample of data; this work includes:
   + choosing summary statistics to describe a sample
   + summarising probability distributions of sample data
   + summarising the relationships between different quantities measured on the same items
-- data interpreting finds the philosophy underlying statistical inference by using different data analytic techniques; this work includes:
+- data interpreting (aka inferential statistics) finds the philosophy underlying statistical inference by using different data analytic techniques; this work includes:
   + summarising populations in the form of a fitted distribution or probability density function
   + summarising the relationship between variables using some type of regression analysis
   + providing ways of predicting the outcome of a random quantity given other related variables